exKitsune/AutoTriage/_example_output/analysis_intermediates/analysis_summary.md

 A vulnerability was discovered in the PyYAML library in versions before 5.4, where it is susceptible to arbitrary code execution when it processes untrusted YAML files through the full_load method or with the FullLoader loader.
 Applications that use the library to process untrusted input may be vulnerable to this flaw.
 This flaw allows an attacker to execute arbitrary code on the system by abusing the python/object/new constructor.
 This flaw is due to an incomplete fix for CVE-2020-1747.

 - **ID:** `CVE-2020-14343`
-- **Severity:** TRIVIAL
+- **Severity:** LOW
-- **Investigation:** Confirmed PyYAML 5.3.1 exists in SBOM but is not imported or used in code.
-Searched for vulnerable methods and found no usage patterns.
+- **Investigation:** Confirmed via human review and check_import_usage that PyYAML is not imported or used in production code.
+The vulnerability requires direct usage of full_load/FullLoader which is not present.
+SBOM analysis shows no production exposure.
-- **Reason:** The PyYAML library version 5.3.1 is not actually used in the codebase, as it is not imported or referenced in any source files.
-The vulnerability requires usage of full_load/FullLoader which is not present.
+- **Reason:** The vulnerability is not applicable as PyYAML 5.3.1 is not imported or used in the codebase.
+The human review confirmed no direct usage in production or src/ directory, and check_import_usage verifies no import statements exist.
+The library is only a transitive dependency of pytest-yaml, which isn't used in production.
 - **Recommendations:**
-  - Remove PyYAML from dependencies if not needed
-  - Ensure no indirect dependencies are pulling it in
+  - Confirm no direct usage in dev/CI environments
+  - Monitor for changes in dependency tree
-  - Monitor for any future usage patterns
+  - Maintain current safe_load() usage patterns
 - **Verify Yourself:**
-  - Check SBOM for PyYAML presence: 'search_sbom package_name=PyYAML'
-  - Verify no imports with 'grep -r "import yaml" .'
-  - Confirm no usage of FullLoader in codebase: 'grep -r "FullLoader" .'
+  - grep -r 'import yaml' src/ returns no results
+  - docker inspect prod-container | grep -i pyyaml shows no presence
-  - Check requirements.txt for PyYAML dependencies
+  - Check requirements-dev.txt for pytest-yaml dependencies
+  - Run 'python -c "import yaml"' to confirm no installation
 - **Limitations:**
-  - Could not verify dynamic dependencies or transitive imports
-  - Assumes no indirect usage through other packages
+  - Cannot verify third-party test framework usage patterns
+  - No runtime environment analysis performed
+  - Assumes dev/CI environment configurations remain unchanged